nazifkaraca/nazifkaraca/README.md

 <div align="center">

  Hello!
-I'm a **Software Engineering Master's** student with a strong passion for **full-stack development** Currently, I'm working on a project focusing on **cognitive biases in AI**, where I explore how human biases can influence AI systems and strategies for mitigating these biases.
+I'm a **Software Engineering Master's** student with a strong passion for **full-stack development** specializing in .NET C#.
+Currently, I'm working on a graduation project focusing on **cognitive biases in AI**, where I explore how human biases can influence AI systems and strategies for mitigating these biases.

 I have experience across multiple domains, but I am currently specializing in full-stack development.